karanpratapsingh/HyperTrade/README.md

 - Start development with `make dev` command.
 - Use `make stop` to stop the local minikube cluster.

-### Deployment
+## <a id="deployment" style="color: black;">Deployment</a>

 Deployments are done automatically via `deploy.yml` github actions on merge with `main` branch.
-It also supports manual deployment as well.
-But first we need to provision our infrastructure.
+It supports manual deployment as well.
+But first we will need to provision our infrastructure.

 _Note: Infrastructure we're about to provision has it's own cost!_